ethereum-optimism/specs/meta/OP Mainnet: release flow explained (high-level overview).md

     - [If Required] Audits are completed and issues fixed
     - [If Required] Security monitoring and block history integrity checks updated to support the new feature.

-## 5. Governance standards and criteria check are done if
+## 5. Governance standards and criteria checks are done if

 -   [If Vote Required] Governance criteria passed
     - Governance proposal is created and shared [here](https://gov.optimism.io/c/other-proposals/protocol-upgrade/58)